Mahasweta-usc/NLP4GOV/README.md

 While the code is initially designed to work with example datasets, it can be easily adapted to analyze and visualize user-provided policy data.
 This versatility makes it a valuable tool for comparing and understanding policy documents across various domains, facilitating data-driven decision-making and insights.

+# Semantic Search Code Notebook

 ### Policy Explore (policy_explore.ipynb)

-# Semantic Search Code Notebook

 ## Overview
-This notebook leverages natural language processing to facilitate the mapping of informal statements to formal rules.
-It allows users to compare an institutional policy statement (the "needle") with a large corpus of narrative records (the "haystack").
-The notebook returns the narrative statements from the haystack that closely match the query policy statement.
-This automated analysis enables the exploration of how well an institution's "rules-in-use" align with its "rules-in-form."
-It's a valuable tool for assessing policy implementation, internalization, and the emergence of norms.
-In the provided sample use case, it demonstrates how to identify narrative statements related to a specific community rule within a large collection of governance-related sentences from emails.

-## Overview

-The Institutional Statement Comparison Notebook is a tool designed to compare an "institutional statement" (the "needle") with a potentially large corpus of formal or informal institutional statements (the "haystack") from various domains.
-It utilizes natural language processing techniques to identify and return the most similar statements from the haystack in relation to the given institutional statement.
+The Semantic Search Code Notebook is designed to compare an "institutional statement" (the "needle") with a potentially large corpus of formal or informal institutional statements (the "haystack") from various domains.
+It utilizes natural language processing techniques to identify and return the most similar statements from the haystack in relation to the given institutional statement and returns close matches of the query policy statement .

 ## Functionality